 Some political science theories suggest that punishing corruption improves the image of authoritarian leaders because it makes them appear more competent.
 But with computational help from Liu, the research team learned that authoritarian image-building wasn’t just about making the trains run on time.

-“By leveraging new surveying methods, I was able to show that increased support for top leadership also flowed from people’s belief that leaders were behaving in a moral way — that they knew the difference between right and wrong,” he says.
+“By leveraging new surveying methods, I was able to show that increased support for top leadership also flowed from people’s belief that leaders were behaving in a moral way — that they knew the difference between right and wrong,” she says.

 Liu, who co-authored a forthcoming paper with Tsai on the popularity of anti-corruption punishment, believes this research provides a useful prism for examining governments today.